Best reward current accounts 2026

 One of the longest running reward schemes is the Halifax Reward Current Account.

-The money doesn’t need to stay in the account throughout the month, but your balance does need to be more than £0.
+That money doesn’t need to stay in the account throughout the month, but your balance does need to be more than £0.

 Halifax also offers additional cashback when you use your debit card with selected retailers.